Charles Abbott (footballer)

-Charles Percy Abbott (born 10 June 1939) is a former Australian rules footballer who played with Hawthorn in the Victorian Football League (VFL), a polo player, and the recipient of the Australian Sports Medal.
+Charles Percy Abbott (10 June 1939 – 5 January 2025) was an Australian rules footballer who played with Hawthorn in the Victorian Football League (VFL), a polo player, and the recipient of the Australian Sports Medal.

 Education

 Educated at Caulfield Grammar School (Dux of school, 1956) – where he was a member of the school's athletic team, First IV (tennis), First XI (cricket), as well as its First XVIII (football) – and at the University of Melbourne where he gained a LL.B. in 1962.

 Football

 In 1958, he played for Caulfield Grammarians Football Club in C-Section of the Victorian Amateur Football Association (VAFA).
 In 1959, he played for Trinity College in the University of Melbourne's Inter-College Championship and was selected as the best and fairest player for that year's competition.

 Playing at centre, he was best on the ground in the University Blues' 1960 upset VAFA A-Section Grand Final win over Old Melburnians Football Club, 9.10 (64) to 6.6 (42).

 Recruited from University Blues, and granted a permit in March 1961, he played just 17 games in three years at Hawthorn.
 He played his last match, at centre, for Hawthorn in its 1963 semi-final loss to Geelong.
 He was replaced by Ron Nalder in both the Preliminary Final against Melbourne, and the Grand Final against Geelong.
 He retired from football just before the 1964 season in order to concentrate on his legal studies.